chasefreeman-lucid/sample-lucid-rest-applications/import-teams-script/README.md

                 ...
             ]
             ```
+            - See `example_folders.json` for a more defined example of what this could look like.
 3. Run the script manually via python
     - Example: `python ./importteams.py`
     - If the data is configured properly, the script will print a statement noting it as complete along with any errors that may have occurred.